lbluque/pymatlammps/README.md

 # pymatlammps
 **Barebones interface between pymatgen and PyLammps API**

-...because the lammps module in pymatgen is clunky?
+...*because the lammps module in pymatgen is too clunky?*

-Currently only supporting bulk structures and static calculations and energy minimization because that is all I need this for...but if more is needed you get the idea.
+Currently only implemented convenience methods for bulk structures to run static calculations and energy minimization because that is currently all I need this for...but if more is needed you get the idea.

-So far this is the idea:
+So far this is the gist:
 ```python
 from pymatgen import Structure, Lattice
 from pymatlammps import PyMatLammps